siddharthwarule/siddharthwarule/README.md

 - 👋 Hi, I’m @siddharthwarule
-- 👀 I’m interested in full stack devlopment
+- 👀 I’m interested in full stack Web devlopment in Angular with NodeJs and SpringBoot
-- 🌱 I’m currently learning spring boot
+- 🌱 I’m well in Angular currently learning nodejs and spring-boot
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...